sunpy/sunpy.org/project/affiliated.rst

 What is an affiliated package?
 ==============================

 Affiliated packages are well-maintained, open source software packages that are useful to solar physicists and integrate well with the SunPy ecosystem.
-To aid discoverability, all affiliated packages are listed on the SunPy website, and they are advertised at national and international conferences and workshops.
+To aid discoverability, all affiliated packages are listed on the SunPy website, and the SunPy project tries to advertise them at national and international conferences and workshops.

 A SunPy sponsored package is an affiliated package that is maintained and governed by the SunPy project.

 Sponsored Packages
 ==================

-SunPy Core
+sunpy core
 ----------
 A core package for solar physics in Python.